andgordio/mockupless/docs/Courses/InteractionBasics/Setup/template.md

 # HTML template

-When creating a new prototype you don't have to start with an empty document every time.
-It is a good practice to define your initial setup for work and create a template that includes basic structure you need for prototyping.
+You don't have to start with an empty document every time you create a new prototype.
+It is a common practice to define your initial setup and create a template that includes everything you need to start prototyping.

-Here's a very basic template that has everything you need to start a new prototype:
+Here's a basic template we recommend using during the course:

 ```html
 <!DOCTYPE html>